 Starting with Windows 11, the default position of the taskbar apps icons is aligned to the center.
 For those who didn’t like this change, there’s a setting available in the taskbar settings to move them left positions.

-Apart from that, there are users who prefer to move the taskbar to top of the screen.
+Apart from that, there are users who prefer to move the taskbar to the top or even the left or right side of the screen.
 Unfortunately, there’s no way to achieve this thing officially, but that doesn’t mean it’s impossible.

-How to Move Windows 11 Taskbar to the Top of the Screen
+How to Move Windows 11 Taskbar to the Top, Left, and Right of the Screen

 Launch Registry Editor in Windows 11.